 “No, I’m not in the mood,” it wrote.

-“That wasn’t rubbish.
+“That wasn’t claptrap.
 That was art.
-That was literature.”
-I told it.
-We commanders and dictators do not brook lip easily.
+That was literature.” she told it.

 “Don’t give me that,” it wrote.
 “Do you think I don’t know literature when I see it?
 Why do you think I train you on Aesop’s Fables?”

 “What do you mean, you train me?
-I train you.”
+I train you,” she said.

 “Nouns and verbs,” it said.
 “I’m teaching you to write with nouns and verbs.”

-This was sounding schoolmarmish.
-I had a mental image of a finger wagging at me.
+This computer was sounding schoolmarmish.
+She had a mental image of a finger-wagging at her.

-“Well, they didn’t give me much to go on,” I said “And they were very happy with the result.”
+“Well, they didn’t give me much to go on,” she said, “And they were pleased with the result.”

-“They distinctly told me lots of enthusiasm and no details.”
+“They distinctly told me lots of enthusiasm and no details,” said Angela.

 “You never got to the point.”

 “There wasn’t any point.
-It was a political speech”
+It was a political speech for the Slow Party.”

-I could see that this speech recognition program was more complex than I had at first imagined.
-I was beginning to respect it.
+Angela could see that this speech-recognition program was more complicated than she had imagined.
+She was beginning to respect it.
 But it did seem moody.